The Chart for Trillium Therapeutics Inc. (TRIL) Is Flashing Mixed Signals

 H.C.
 Wainwright gave a rating of “Buy” to TRIL, setting the target price at $16.50 in the report published on September 10th of the previous year.

-During the last 5 trading sessions, TRIL fell by -0.35%, which changed the moving average for the period of 200-days by -2.53% in comparison to the 20-day moving average, which settled at $13.45.
-In addition, Trillium Therapeutics Inc. saw 17.81% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRIL rose by +0.12%, which changed the moving average for the period of 200-days by -0.17% in comparison to the 20-day moving average, which settled at $15.11.
+In addition, Trillium Therapeutics Inc. saw 18.01% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading